cyjake/cupid/README.md

 from the names of those venus based sites.
 The rest names of planets in our solar system are not as interesting though.
 Mars and Mercury are taken.
 Saturn and Jupiter might be available.
 Uranus and Neptune are not as famous.
-And no one shall name his project earth.
+And no one shall name his project Earth.
 That'll make him godly, right?

 The point is, this project, as an alternative of veuns, won't have ambitions as big as venus.
 Both the codebase and mission are all quite smaller.

 We just want to serve [Planet Alibaba](http://planet.alibaba-inc.com) well.
+And make sure we are having fun while maintaining it.